 Decades later, in 1538, the mapmaker Mercator, working off the maps created at St-Dié, chose to mark the name America on both the northern and the southern parts of the continent, instead of just the southern portion.
-While the definition of America expanded to include more territory, Vespucci seemed to gain credit for areas that most would agree were actually first discovered by Christopher Columbus.
+While the definition of America expanded to include more territory, Vespucci seemed to gain credit for areas that most would agree were actually first discovered by Columbus.

 In 1505, Vespucci, who was born and raised in Italy, became a naturalized citizen of Spain.
 Three years later, he was awarded the office of piloto mayor, or master navigator, of Spain.
 In this role, Vespucci's job was to recruit and train other navigators, as well as to gather data on continued New World exploration.
 Vespucci held the position for the remainder of his life.

 On February 22, 1512, Vespucci died of malaria in Seville, Spain.
 He was just a month shy of 58 years old.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!